 “Give him our best.
 Call me tomorrow after class.”

 “Yes, Dad.
 I love you both.”

-Dad had made my airline reservations on Friday.
-I called the number Tim had given me.
+Dad made my airline reservations for Friday.
+I call the number Tim gave me.

 “Are you Tony or Jimmy?”
-I tentatively asked.
+I tentatively ask.

 “Who are they?”